Mayor Island / Tūhua: Geography

 The island is quite steep along its coast and rises to 355 m above sea level.
 A saddle about 75 m deep separates it from the North Island, while the other side of the volcano rises from the seafloor some 400–500 m beneath the waves.
 Approximately 18,000 years ago during the Last Glacial Maximum when sea levels were over 100 metres lower than present day levels, Mayor Island / Tūhua was connected to the rest of New Zealand.
 Sea levels began to rise 7,000 years ago, separating Mayor Island / Tūhua from the mainland.
-Hot springs abound, and there are two small crater lakes, Green Lake and Black Lake.
+Hot springs may be found on the island's northern side, and there are two small crater lakes, Green Lake and Black Lake.
 These lie within two overlapping calderas formed in explosive eruptions 36,000 and 6,340 years ago.

 Geology

-Mayor Island is characterised as a peralkaline volcano and has exhibited a wide range of eruptive styles, including fire fountains, Strombolian explosions, extrusion of lava domes, phreatomagmatic explosions, Plinian falls and ignimbrite.
+Mayor Island is characterised as a peralkaline volcano and has exhibited a wide range of eruptive styles, including lava fountains, Strombolian explosions, extrusion of lava domes, phreatomagmatic explosions, Plinian falls and ignimbrite.
 The most recent lava flows have been dated at between 500 and 1,000 years old.

 The Tūhua Caldera formed in the >1 km3 eruptive volume event of 6,340 years ago and also is a partial collapse crater.
 It is 2.2 km by 2.5 km in size.
-The Tuhua Tephra is quite distinctive and due to it having two dispersion patterns has been found in the Auckland area where it is up to 7cm thick, at Rotorua up to 10cm thick and Lake Waikaremoana where it is 4cm thick, making it useful as a mid-Holocene marker horizon.
+The Tuhua Tephra is quite distinctive and due to it having two dispersion patterns has been found in the Auckland area where it is up to 7 cm thick, at Rotorua up to 10 cm thick and Lake Waikaremoana where it is 4 cm thick, making it useful as a mid-Holocene marker horizon.
 It has also been characterised from multiple sea bed cores off the East coast from the Havre trough off the Bay of Plenty to the southern North Island off Cape Turnagain.